ctsuu/CarND-PID-Control-Project/README.md

 ## Integral

 In reality, any control system will have some miss aligment, random noise and drift.
 The Integral term is to compensate this issue.
-The `i_error += cte`; We add all cte together, is the car is perfectly positioned, the cte from  left and right will cancel themself out.
+The `i_error += cte`; We add all cte together, if the car is perfectly positioned, the cte from  left and right will cancel themself out.
 If the car is imperfect, we always need apply force on one side to keep it centered.
 So the sum of the cte can provide this input, we multiply a linear Coefficient Ki to match level and tuning.
 Conjunction with P controller, it behaviours like this.
 <p align="center">
  <img src="./img/tuned_pi.png" width="720">